hm-lang/core/proposals/errors.md

     # parentheses are optional, `throw(...)` also works.
 ```

-We will likely not require parentheses after a `catch` or `throw`,
-but we include them here as a first pass.

 In addition, each class automatically has a corresponding `error`
 subclass, and errors from a child class can be caught by catching
 a parent error.
 Any time a `throw` is used inside a class, the